Creative Technology · AI Music Generation

 Session Duration

-Average session length increased from 4.2 to 12.8 minutes—creators stay to iterate
+Average session length rose from 4.2 to 12.8 minutes, creators stay to iterate instead of leaving mid-wait.

 4.1 songs